travelmarx/scrapbook101core/docbuild/articles/azure-pipeline.md

 Our goal is to create a Azure pipeline process to build docs (and ran other tasks) automatically upon checkin of code.
 To do this, we need to look into Devops.
 The term is a compound of development (Dev) and operations (Ops) and represents the union of people, process, and technology to continually provide value to customers.
 For more information, see [What is DevOps?][devops-def].
 In particular, we'll be using Azure Devops, which contains ways to implement continuous integration (CI) and continuous delivery (CD) processes using a *pipeline*.
 A pipeline in its simpleset sense is a series of tasks you want to run.
 In our case, we want to compile code, optionally run any tests and code checking, and create the documentation with [DocFx][docfx].

-Our authoring and developer flow would be:
+Our desired authoring and developer flow is:

 1. Code or author comments in code.